Göran Therborn: Notable works

 From Marxism to Post Marxism?
 (2008), attempts to convey in a relatively small amount of space a comprehensive history of the development of Marxist theory and the trajectory of Marxist thought in the 21st century.

 Honours

 Therborn was awarded the 2019 Lenin Award.
 In his acceptance speech, he said: "The Lenin Award is, by its name, an intentional provocation, not only against the bourgeoisie and the good stock market prices, but also against the silent, the cautious and timid, who sit still and patiently wait for what the government will come up with, such as for instance the January agreement this year, about which gaps to expand and what social rights should be cut back."

+In the Fall of 1987, Therborn was a Residential Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.